rishshah/RePlace/README.md

 ```
 Open [127.0.0.1:8000](http://127.0.0.1:8000/replace) to get to the home page of **RePlace**.

 ### Status
-- Models created
+- Models created (may be few changes in future) MEET (signing deadline not part of jaf_test)
-- Login pages for company, student and coordinator
+- Login pages for company, student and coordinator (needs to be combined) GROUP
-- Logout working
-- Company registration form created
+- Logout created
-- Home Page for IC made and jafs are visible
-- Company registration testing
-- IC home page table css
-- Home Page Content
-- Join selection django
 - Show basic jaf information
-- Parallax in home page
+- Parallax in home page (search for new images) LATER
 - Home page scroll animation
+- Company registration form created

+#### Company
-- Jaf form almost complete
+- Jaf creation form almost complete (Not all combinations taken care of in the jaf creation form) GROUP

-### In Progress
-- Filters for students in progress 		MEET
-- Data creation population				MEET
-- Create home page students				RISHABH
+- Post company jaf form (not yet started) DEPAL

+####IC
+- IC tab view creation (not yet started) SOURABH
-- IC tabs for resume selection status 	MEET SOURABH
+- IC tabs for resume selection status (not yet started) SOURABH
-- CSS change in login pages 			RISHABH
+- Make resume upload, view (not yet started) DEPAL
+- Update​ database​ ​ regarding​ ​ test​ ​ location,​ ​ timing​ ​ and​ ​ other​ ​ updates (not started) RISH

+####Student
-- Student check home page for resume status and other fields RISHABH
+- Student Home page done
+- Filters for students (not much done... in progress) MEET css (not started) RISH
-- resume related view backend 			DEPAL
+- Make sign jaf view (not yet started) DEPAL
-- send number of students applied to all views DEPAL

 ### Plans
-- Login​ ​ and​ ​ Logout​ ​ for​ ​ all​ ​ users
+- Login​ ​ and​ ​ Logout​ ​ for​ ​ all​ ​ users (PARTIAL)

 #### Admin
-- Initially​ ​ populate​ ​ the​ ​ database
+- Initially​ ​ populate​ ​ the​ ​ database (PARTIAL)
 - Update​ ​ database​ ​ at​ ​ end​ ​ of​ ​ the​ ​ semester/year​ ​ regarding​ ​ new​ ​ admissions,​ ​ CPI change​ ​ etc,.​ ​ (if​ ​ time​ ​ permits)
 - This​ ​ part​ ​ represents​ ​ the​ ​ connections​ ​ of​ ​ our​ ​ project​ ​ with​ ​ rest​ ​ of​ ​ database​ ​ tables​ ​ in the​ ​ university

 #### Student
-- View​ ​ and​ ​ Sign​ ​ eligible​ ​ JAFs
+- View​ ​ and​ ​ Sign​ ​ eligible​ ​ JAFs (PARTIAL)
-- Provide​ ​ reviews​ ​ for​ ​ completed​ ​ internships
+- Provide​ ​ reviews​ ​ for​ ​ completed​ ​ internships (NOPE)
-- Search​ ​ current​ ​ JAFs​ ​ according​ ​ to​ ​ various​ ​ filters
+- Search​ ​ current​ ​ JAFs​ ​ according​ ​ to​ ​ various​ ​ filters (PARTIAL)
-- View​ ​ all​ ​ data​ ​ regarding​ ​ past​ ​ interns​ ​ including​ ​ reviews,​ ​ selections​ ​ and​ ​ procedures
+- View​ ​ all​ ​ data​ ​ regarding​ ​ past​ ​ interns​ ​ including​ ​ reviews,​ ​ selections​ ​ and​ ​ procedures (NOPE)
-- Upload​ ​ resume​ ​ and​ ​ see​ ​ status​ ​ of​ ​ verification​ ( ​ if​ ​ time​ ​ permits)
+- Upload​ ​ resume​ ​ and​ ​ see​ ​ status​ ​ of​ ​ verification​ (if​ ​ time​ ​ permits) (PARTIAL)
-- Confirm​ ​ final​ ​ selection​ ​ for​ ​ students​ ​ finally​ ​ shortlisted​ ​ by​ ​ companies
+- Confirm​ ​ final​ ​ selection​ ​ for​ ​ students​ ​ finally​ ​ shortlisted​ ​ by​ ​ companies (NOPE)

 #### IC
-- Verify​ ​ resumes
+- Verify​ ​ resumes (PARTIAL)
-- Update​ database​ ​ regarding​ ​ test​ ​ location,​ ​ timing​ ​ and​ ​ other​ ​ updates
+- Update​ database​ ​ regarding​ ​ test​ ​ location,​ ​ timing​ ​ and​ ​ other​ ​ updates (NOPE)

 #### Company
-- Create​ ​ JAFs​ ​ and​ ​ see​ ​ specific​ ​ resume​ ​ number​ ​ of​ ​ applicants
+- Create​ ​ JAFs​ ​ and​ ​ see​ ​ specific​ ​ resume​ ​ number​ ​ of​ ​ applicants (PARTIAL)
-- Set​ ​ eligibility​ ​ conditions
+- Set​ ​ eligibility​ ​ conditions (PARTIAL)
-- Shortlist​ ​ based​ ​ on​ ​ the​ ​ resumes​ ​ of​ ​ applicants
+- Shortlist​ ​ based​ ​ on​ ​ the​ ​ resumes​ ​ of​ ​ applicants (NOPE)
-- See​ ​ progress​ ​ level​ ​ of​ ​ shortlisted​ ​ students​ ​ according​ ​ to​ ​ various​ ​ sequential​ ​ tests​ ( ​if time​ ​ permits)
+- See​ ​ progress​ ​ level​ ​ of​ ​ shortlisted​ ​ students​ ​ according​ ​ to​ ​ various​ ​ sequential​ ​ tests​ ( ​if time​ ​ permits) (NOPE)
 - Give​ ​ final​ ​ selections​ ​ and​ ​ see​ ​ the​ ​ confirmation​ ​ status​ ​ by​ ​ selected​ ​ students.

-### Bugs To Fix
-- Combine all login pages
-- Not all combinations taken care of in the jaf creation form
+(NOPE)

 ### Filers